Florida Bright Futures: What You Need to Know for 2025–2026

 Required High School Coursework

-Students must meet Florida’s standard high school diploma requirements, which include specific credits in English, mathematics, science, social studies, and world languages.
+Students must meet Florida’s standard high school diploma requirements.
+This includes specific credits in English, mathematics, science, social studies, and world languages.

 Residency